The Gospel poster

 The inciting incident occurs at 13 minutes when David receives news that forces him to return to his hometown/roots - possibly a death in the family, a crisis, or professional obligation that pulls him back to Georgia and the gospel community..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to David makes an active choice to stay and engage with the gospel community - perhaps agreeing to help with a church event, produce gospel music, or give the community a real chance., moving from reaction to action.
+This reveals the protagonist's commitment to David makes an active choice to stay and engage with the gospel community - perhaps agreeing to help with a church event, produce gospel music, or give the community a real chance., moving from reaction to action.

 The Collapse moment at 79 minutes (75% through) represents the emotional nadir.
 Here, David's attempt to bridge both worlds fails catastrophically.
 He loses Lyric's trust, betrays the gospel community, or faces the death of his chance at redemption.
-His spiritual emptiness is fully exposed., demonstrates the protagonist at their lowest point.
+His spiritual emptiness is fully exposed., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 84 minutes initiates the final act resolution at 80% of the runtime.
 David has a breakthrough - true spiritual awakening and understanding.
 He synthesizes his musical gifts with authentic faith, realizing he can serve both but must put faith first.
 Decides to make things right., demonstrating the transformation achieved throughout the journey.